 2. Looking at your SMPs we are going to do what is called a pyramid.
 Row at: 20 SPM for 4 minutes, 22 SPM for 4 minutes 24 SPM for 2 minutes 26 SPM for 1 minute.
 Then we are going to do the same in reverse.
 24 SPM for 2 minutes, 22 SPM for 4 minutes, 20 SPM for 4 minutes.
 Remember to keep your split time (what you row 500m in) consistent through out.

 3. Fancy yourself more of a sprinter than an endurance individual?
 Row 6 sets of 500m resting for 60 seconds in between sets.
 You can set this up on the display so it counts down your rests for you, ask a gym employee to show you how.
 Again, try to keep your split time consistent through each set.
 You can set yourself a chosen SPM.
 You could chose to row slow and controled at 24 SPM or maybe a bit quicker but still controlled at 28 SPM.

 Breathe!
 Sweat!
 Have fun!
 And to give you an idea of how hard you should work – I’ve never been able to stand up right away after a rowing session.
-You should be sitting there pulling yourself together after!!! xo
+Then you’ll be ready for your Uthrive ski trip and keep up with the Pros xo